I could eat this homemade blueberry syrup all day long.

 It’s so easy and has so few ingredients – especially compared to commercial brands.
 My kids no longer covet it when we go out to eat.
 Instead, we enjoy the blueberry syrup at home on everything from yogurt to ice cream to pancakes and yes, even French Toast.

 I made this because I had a huge bag of organic blueberries in my freezer from when the wee ones and I went blueberry picking this summer.
 It’s the happy problem when you visit a U-Pick farm.

-I needed something to do with the berries, and I needed something that I could also make to bring to the Chicago Food Swap last weekend.
+I needed something to do with the berries, and I needed something that would not go bad quickly.
 Initially I debated making blueberry crumble, but I vetoed that in favor of syrup.
 Boy am I glad I did.

 This is definitely a recipe I’ll be making again and again, and only partly because it is so incredibly easy to make and quick to come together – and I’m not exaggerating.
 This was done and in mason jars in under a half hour, start to finish.

 I used the blueberries that I’d frozen this summer, but you could most definitely use fresh blueberries the next time they’re in season.
 And the fact that Costco just starting stocking a triple cherry frozen blend?
 Those cherries inspired my homemade cherry syrup, too!